 The magic of Google play services

 Then there is this app called Google play services.
 It is available to the Android 2.3.* too.
 Google has made efforts to pull out as much functionality out of clutches of OEM as possible with this App.
-It provides you maps API, cloud messaging, location API with geofencing, in-app purchasing, single sign on and play games.
-If you are a developer and using any of these features, you can be rest assured that the latest features for these services will be available throughout the Android eco system.
-If you are building an app, you can use geofencing feature which was introduced almost two years later from the launch of Gingerbread, still available on those phones through Google play services.
+It provides you maps API, cloud messaging, location API with geofencing, in-app purchasing, single sign-on, and play games.
+If you are a developer and using any of these features, you can rest assured that the latest features for these services will be available throughout the Android ecosystem.
+If you are building an app, you can use the geofencing feature which was introduced almost two years later from the launch of Gingerbread, still available on those phones through Google play services.
 Some of these features could have been part of the operating system itself, but separating them has allowed Google to provide uniformity in the ocean of Android devices.

 Why Google is right?

-Initially, the Android OS project was amalgamation of everything that could be available in the operating system.
+Initially, the Android OS project was an amalgamation of everything that could be available in the operating system.
 However we can now clearly see the trend developing where the core OS features would remain the part of the platform, and latest apps, services will no longer be the USP if the open source project.
 Looking at the traction gained by app development it is well justified for Google to step back from the responsibility of development of open source apps.
 The Google bundle ensures that the devices remain relevant for the end user even if the OEM abandons them.